Enterprise-Content-Management/documentum-rest-client-html5/README.md

 exposed to the REST services.

 ## Known Issues
-1. The resources of search, dql, batches is temporary not supported.
+1. The resources of search, dql, batches are by temporary not supported.